Cairnarvon/progscrape/README.md

 ### Using the scraped content

-When /prog/scrape done scraping, the content will be in the aforementioned database.
+When /prog/scrape is done scraping, the content will be in the aforementioned database.
 Open it with `sqlite3 prog.db` (or equivalent) and use `.schema` to see its schema.
 If you don't know any SQL, tutorials can be found all over the Internet and classes are offered at most institutes of higher education.

 ### Updating an existing database